"I couldn't wait to see what happened

-I couldn’t understand the connection, but read insult in her face just fine before she covered it with a wicked smile.
+Broom?
+Rayen couldn’t understand the connection with transportation, but she read insult in Gabby’s face just fine before the girl covered her reaction with a wicked smile.

-Nick gave her an indulgent smile that didn’t quite reach his eyes, seeming more amused than insulted.
+Nick gave her an indulgent smile, one which didn’t quite reach his eyes, but he seemed more amused than insulted.
 “What would we do without eye candy in this place?
-I salute whomever scours the country to decorate our halls with sweet things to entertain the male student body.”
+I salute whoever scours the country to decorate our halls with sweet things to entertain the male student body.”

-I kept my face neutral, glad not to be the center of attention.
-Derision in his voice keyed a memory I couldn’t pin down beyond the distinct feeling of anger over being ridiculed for my differences at one time.
-I felt a fleeting camaraderie with this girl who smiled at him in spite of the demeaning insinuation beneath his words.
+Rayen kept her face neutral, glad not to be the center of attention.
+Derision in his voice keyed a memory she couldn’t pin down beyond the distinct feeling of anger over being ridiculed for her differences at one time.
+She felt a fleeting camaraderie with this girl who smiled at Nicholas in the face of the demeaning insinuation beneath his words.

 Gabby continued swinging her hips back and forth as if to some secret musical beat.
-“What you doing up here, Nick?
+“Whatcha doing up here, Nick?
 Waiting for an optimum snitch opportunity?”

-I tried to follow their conversation, but little made any sense.
-Nicholas enjoyed taunting this Gabby in a way that sounded harmless.
-I had my doubts.
-On the other hand, Gabby acted as if this was all just funny when I had the strangest sense that she kept her guard up the whole time.
+Nicholas enjoyed taunting this Gabby in a way that sounded harmless, but Rayen had her doubts.
+On one hand, Gabby acted as if whatever he said was funny when Rayen had the sense he’d struck a nerve hidden beneath Gabby’s indulgent smile.

 Nicholas chuckled.
 “What brings you here, Gabby?
 You lose your crystal ball and get stuck having to navigate your way around humans?”